These 4 Reasons May Be Why Your Baby Has A Blocked Nose

 Although spilling is a messy experience, it usually doesn’t worry the baby who’s experiencing it.

-Sometimes, this spit up may also travel into your little one’s nasal passages on the way back up, which may cause them to become temporarily stuffy.
+Sometimes, this spit up may also travel into your little one’s nasal passages on the way back up, which may cause them to become temporarily blocked.

 Just as adults experience hayfever in response to irritants in the air, so too may your little one.

-Particles such as dust or pollen may all cause a runny nose for your baby.
+Particles such as dust or pollen may all cause a runny or blocked nose for your baby.

 This is because their nose is lined with fine hairs and mucous membranes, which work together to trap irritants before they can travel any further into their body.